 Vattenfall's activities and value creation also contribute to the UN's Sustainable Development Goals (SDGs), which are a collection of 17 global goals that were adopted in 2015 by more than 150 countries.
 We understand that businesses and industries play a decisive role in the extent to which these goals are achieved.
 Based on an updated materiality analysis and an analysis of our strategic objectives along with the results of internal dialogues and workshops, we have identified six SDGs that are most relevant for Vattenfall and where we can have the greatest global impact.
-These goals are: 7 - Affordable and clean energy, 9 - Industry, innovation and infrastructure, 11 - Sustainable cities and communities, 12 - Sustainable consumption and production, 13 - Climate action, and 17 - Partnership for the goals.
-Vattenfall also contributes to other SDGs at the local level, including 5 - Gender equality, 8 - Decent working conditions and economic growth, 14 - Life below water, and 15 - Life on land.
-In addition, the following SDGs are relevant through our suppliers: 6 - Clean water and sanitation, and 10 - Reduced inequality.
+These goals are: 7 - Affordable and clean energy, 9 - Industry, innovation and infrastructure, 11 - Sustainable cities and communities, 12 - Sustainable consumption and production, 13 - Climate action,

-We are working together with municipalities, companies, and non-governmental partners to ensure that welfare recipients do not have their electricity or heat service disconnected.
+7 AFTORDABLE AND CLEAN ENERGY We are working together with municipalities, companies, and non-governmental partners to ensure that welfare recipients do not have their electricity or heat service disconnected.
 We are investing in stable, reliable networks at the same time that we are focusing on strict cost control, improved availability and greater integration of renewable energy sources.
 In addition, we are investing in technologies and solutions to phase out fossil fuels from heating systems and replace fuel in our power plants to reduce CO2 emissions.